knowledgecode/velvet/README.md

 ## Policy
 - **Speedster**
-Pursue speed than *Swiss Army knife*
+It pursues speed than *Swiss Army knife*.

 - **Minimalist**
-Keep it as simple and small as possible (2.6kb (minified and gzipped) for now)
+It keeps it as simple and small as possible (2.6kb (minified and gzipped) for now).

 ## Installation
 *npm:*